bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 - Route to your service, via a vanity URL
 - Protected by an SSL `*.api.gov.bc.ca` certificate
-- Protected with the Client Credential flow using Pathfinder SSO
-- Separation of concerns for authentication and authorization
-- API Directory listing (in private preview mode)

 1. Confirm the health of the connection between the API gateway and the upstream service by running: